 This Blackboard does not display anything unless students can take it right now.
-The Unit 1 exam (both essays and objective) are sitting there, but you can't see them until the hour you can take them.
+The Unit 1 exam is sitting there, but you can't see it until the hour you can take them.

 This sounds like a Blackboard issue but it is not so I’ve placed this question in several FAQs (Frequently Asked Questions).

 The course includes a Practice Essay so that students find out the typical requirements for a factual essay without getting their grade average (or their futures) messed up:

 1. You prepare and do the Practice Essay.